 Businesses use coworking office memberships to give their employees the flexibility to work from a central location as and when they need to.
 Rather than allocating a desk to each employee, businesses can allocate desks on a flexible basis depending on evolving needs.
 This means businesses can access the office space they need at a lower cost.

 Hot desking saves businesses money because they only need to pay for the number of desks they need, rather than paying for each employee to use a permanent desk.
-This means there are no empty spaces when employees take holidays, sick leave and maternity or paternity leave, and makes working from home a more viable, cost-effective option.
+This means there are no empty spaces when employees take vacation, sick leave, and maternity or paternity leave, and it makes working from home a more viable, cost-effective option.

 Hot desking also encourages collaboration between like-minded individuals, gives employees greater autonomy and can even help to keep offices tidier.

 Serviced offices are equipped with all the furniture, facilities, and technology businesses need that they can access for a monthly fee.
 This option allows businesses to set up in a new city easily and quickly without having to make a big upfront investment.
 A fully staffed reception, cleaning team, and maintenance staff are also on hand to help the businesses using these spaces.